-If you like the idea of affinity audiences but want to really hone in on an audience likely to convert, then in-market audiences could be the one for you.
-The in-market audience option can be used to target people who have shown behavioural signs of being in the market for your product or service.
+If you like the idea of affinity audiences but want to hone in on an audience likely to convert, then in-market audiences are the one for you.
+The in-market audience option can target people who have shown behavioural signs of being in the market for your product or service.

 In-market audience functionality was launched in 2014.
 AdWords looks for users who are showing clear signs of being in the market to buy.
-Most people research a product before ordering online, subsequently AdWords analyses data from review sites related to the product or service, price comparison sites and also user behaviour, e.g. if they have clicked on a similar ad previously.
+AdWords analyses data from review sites related to the product or service, price comparison sites, and user behaviour.

-In-market audiences are a smart strategy for reaching a highly-interested audience beyond your remarketing list.
+In-market audiences are an intelligent strategy for reaching a highly-interested audience beyond your remarketing list.
 These users have displayed specific purchase intent, making them ideal prospective customers to expand your audience pool.

 You can learn more about the potential of in-market audiences from Think with Google or by watching this video from AdWords:

-If you are looking to target by interest cues, rather than users with a similar profile to your current remarketing lists, you should choose affinity, custom affinity or in-market audiences.
-If you are still unsure take a look at this article from the Digital Marketing Association which discusses the difference between these three audience types in great detail.
+Suppose you are looking to target by interest cues rather than users with a similar profile to your current remarketing lists.
+In that case, you should choose affinity, custom affinity or in-market audiences.
+If you are still unsure, look at this article from the Digital Marketing Association which discusses the difference between these three audience types in great detail.

-While all these audience options are useful tactics for expanding your audience pools beyond your remarketing lists they are only available for remarketing in the GDN.
+While all these audience options are valuable tactics for expanding your audience pools beyond your remarketing lists, they are only available for remarketing in the GDN.

-Advertisers who have unlocked the power of RLSA ads and also desire greater scale may be frustrated that these options are not available to them.
+Advertisers who have unlocked the power of RLSA ads and desire greater scale may be frustrated that these options are not available.
 There is no need to worry because there is another formidable audience list you can wield for RLSA ads; customer match.

 6.0 Customer Match

-Customer match allows advertisers to upload their own customer emails to AdWords and put their PPC budget behind the ultra-precise identity based targeting, which had previously been the domain of Facebook.
+Customer match allows advertisers to upload their customer emails to AdWords and put their PPC budget behind ultra-precise identity-based targeting, which had previously been the domain of Facebook.

 Since its launch in 2015, the success of AdWords’ customer match audience list has already outstripped Facebook.